paxdotdev/pax/README.md

 [Visual of DOM "marionette" overlay layer on top of parallaxed graphics layer]

 TODO: describe benefits of this approach toward a11y

+## Declarative and designable

+At first glance, Pax templates look quite a bit like familiar templating languages like React/JSX.

+On closer inspection, you may notice a key distinction: _Pax's templates are not evaluated within a closure_ — they are declared statically and evaluated entirely at compile time.
+Symbols in expressions that refer to a component's properties, like `color=@self.active_bg_color`, are handled via special runtime lookups in the expression vtable — again, specifically _not_ a reference to some `self` in the scope of some closure.

+Because the template is evaluated entirely at compile-time, the template is exactly what it is described to be in the code — or in other words, it is both _code_ and _data_, in the same sense as Lisp.
+Expressions themselves, given their functional constraints, are roughly equivalent to formulas in spreadsheets: declarative, easy to isolate, easy to hack.

+The reason _all of that_ matters is because Pax was **designed to be designed** — in the sense of "design tools" that can read and write Pax code as a comprehensive description of any visual content, document, or scene.